 St. Mark’s Church

-In March 2017 it was announced that the building is to be re-opened as a City Centre Resource Church in September 2017.
-We are delighted to learn that the future of the building is now safe and that it is going to be restored.
+In September 2017 the building re-opened as a City Centre Resource Church.
+We are delighted that the future of this building is now secure and we look forward to the restoration of the mural.

 As a result of the re-use and restoration of this building, we have moved this page from “Buildings at Risk” to “Quality Buildings”.

 Download a Coventry Society information leaflet about the Feibusch mural